anuket-project/anuket-specifications/doc/ref_cert/RC1/chapters/chapter03.md

 They cover all together the API testing requirements as asked by [RA1 Core OpenStack Services APIs](../../../ref_arch/openstack/chapters/chapter05.md)

-According to Wallaby, the following software versions are considered here to verify OpenStack Wallaby selected by CNTT:
+The following software versions are considered here to verify OpenStack Wallaby selected by CNTT:

 | software                | version |
 |-------------------------|---------|